A Thru-free Multiline Calibration

 We use the same line and reflect standards for the thru-free kit as in the multiline TRL kit.
 Additionally, we use a network standard implemented as a $1\,\mathrm{mm}$ line and a network-reflect standard implemented as an offset short, which is implemented using the same microvia, offsetted by $1\,\mathrm{mm}$.
 The network-reflect standard is implemented for both ports to demonstrate that the usage of either port will result in the same solution.

 In addition to the calibration standards, we included a device under test (DUT) for comparison purposes.
-The DUT is implemented as a stepped-impedance line with a length of $5\,\mathrm{mm}$ and a width of $0.22\,\mathrm{mm}$, corresponding to an average characteristic impedance of $30\,\Omega$.
+The DUT is implemented as a stepped-impedance line with a length of $6\,\mathrm{mm}$ and a width of $0.22\,\mathrm{mm}$, corresponding to an average characteristic impedance of $30\,\Omega$.
 The DUT is placed at an offset of $0.5\,\mathrm{mm}$.
 A schematic of all measured structures is shown in Fig.~\ref{fig:4.1x}.